 The Group together with Samsung C&T participates in the "Construction of Balkhash Thermal Power Plant" project.
 Within the framework of the "Construction of Balkhash Thermal Plant" project, the Company entered into a share option agreement ("Option agreement") in connection with shares in BTPP that allowed Samsung C&T in certain circumstances to require the Company to purchase its shares in BTPP.
-On 31 August 2016 Samsung C&T notified option to require the Company to acquire Samsung C&T's shares in BTPP in
+On 31 August 2016 Samsung C&T notified the Company of its intention to exercise their option to require the Company to acquire Samsung C&T's shares in BTPP accordance with the Option agreement,